-The one-woman-band niche I carved for myself provided me many international documentary commissions.
+The one-woman-band niche I carved for myself provided many international and domestic documentary commissions.

 Tibet in Song